 The Israeli tourism ministry is considering the establishment of casinos in the Dead Sea and Eilat as part of a plan to fund regional development

 Since its independence, Israel has outlawed gambling on religious and moral grounds.
 But lately, the Israeli tourism ministry is leaning towards lifting this ban on gambling.
 Religious groups in Israel have always argued that legalizing gambling and opening casinos would lower moral standards and increase in addiction and crime rate.
 But it seems like the public opinion regarding this matter isn’t as homogenous as in the early nation’s days.
 A recent survey conducted by the government shows that almost three quarters of Israelis support the idea of building casinos on Israeli territory.
+This can attributed to the rise of online casino sites, that even though are illegal in Israel, still attract a multitude of supporting websites, like Casino Case, that cover the more cultural aspect of gambling.

 There are two main reasons why the gambling ban removal seems closer than ever.
 The first one is the recovery and rapid growth of tourism to Israel.
 Over two million tourists visited Israel last year, and the figure is expected to grow every year over the next decade The idea behind the future casinos is to develop the existing tourism infrastructure and tourist attractions existing in Israel which have never reached their full potential.